IbrahimCSAE/IbrahimCSAE/README.md

 ### Hi there! 👋

 My name is Ibrahim and I'm a computer science student at MUN, I’m very passionate about cloud computing and full-stack software development.
 I'm an AWS certified solutions architect with experience in designing and implementing resilient, cost-optimized, high-performing, and secure architectures on AWS.
-I'm currently looking for internship opportunities to grow my skills in the field.

 ---